Asymptotic Syzygies of Weighted Projective Spaces: The Ein-Erman-Lazarsfeld Syzygy Method

-The details of the method developed by Ein-Erman-Lazarsfeld \cite{EEL_2016} will be crucial to the main results of this article, so we carefully explain them in this section.
+The details of the monomial syzygy method developed by Ein-Erman-Lazarsfeld \cite{EEL_2016} (EEL Method) will be crucial to the main results of this article, so we carefully explain them in this section.
 The EEL Method discusses Veronese embeddings of $\mathbb{P}^n$, so, for this section only, the corresponding polynomial rings will be standard graded.

 Let $R= k[x_0, \ldots, x_n]$ be a standard graded polynomial ring, so that $\Proj(R) = \mathbb{P}^n$.
-We consider the Veronese embedding $\varphi \colon \mathbb{P}^n \xrightarrow[]{|\mathcal{O}(d)|} \mathbb{P}^N$, and let $S=k[z_0, \ldots, z_N]$ be the polynomial ring corresponding to $\mathbb{P}^N$.
+We consider the Veronese embedding $\varphi_d \colon \mathbb{P}^n \xrightarrow[]{|\mathcal{O}(d)|} \mathbb{P}^N$, and let $S=k[z_0, \ldots, z_N]$ be the polynomial ring corresponding to $\mathbb{P}^N$.
 Let $M := R^{(d)}$, viewed as an $S$-module.

 Throughout this article, we will use the standard Betti table notation.
-That is, for a graded $S$-module, $M$, we can construct its minimal free resolution $\mathcal{F}_\bullet$,
+That is, for a graded $S$-module, $M$, we can construct its minimal free resolution,